rokath/trice/docs/TriceEncodings.md

 ## General

-Trice bytes can be encodend in different flawors and it is easy to develop a different encoding.
+Trice bytes can be encodend in different flawors and it is easy to devvelop a new encoding.
 The encoding `esc` is such a trial.
 It is not as good as the `flex` encoding but kept for reference.

 ## Quick start recommendation